pytask-dev/pytask/docs/source/how_to_guides/migrate_from_scripts_to_pytask.md

 ## Extracting dependencies and products

-pytask needs to know in which order it has to execute the tasks and when to re-run them.
+To let pytask know the order in which to execute tasks and when to re-run them, you'll need to specify task dependencies and products using `@pytask.mark.depends_on` and `@pytask.mark.produces`.
+For that, extract the paths to the inputs and outputs of your script and pass them to the decorator.
+For example:
-It infers this information automatically if you assign dependencies and products to a task.
-Use `@pytask.mark.depends_on` for dependencies and `@pytask.mark.produces` for products.

-Rewriting our example yields this.

 ```python
 # Content of task_data_management.py